 - Government Employment

 The CDO provides students with an opportunity to hear from a variety of government and public interest attorneys about practicing law in the public sector.
 In the past, presenters have included representatives from the US Department of Justice, Colorado Attorney General’s Office, various local district attorneys’ offices, the Colorado Public Defender, the Denver City Attorney, U.S. Attorney, SEC, nonprofits, and others.

 - Resume/Cover Letter Writing Workshops

-Students learn to prepare effective legal resumes and cover letters from Career Consultants in the Office of Career Development & Opportunities.
+Students learn to prepare effective resumes and cover letters from Career Consultants in the Office of Career Development & Opportunities.